George de Hochepied, 6th Baron de Hochepied: Personal life

 He succeeded to his father's estate upon his death in 1776.
 Upon the death of his cousin, Hugo Balthazar de Hochepied, 5th Baron de Hochepied, on 6 February 1819, he gained the title of 6th Baron de Hochepied.
 On 6 May 1819, his name was legally changed to George de Hochepied by Royal Licence.
 In September 1819, George, his nephews, and their issues male, were granted a Royal Licence to bear the title of Baron de Hochepied.

 On 15 September 1802, he married his longtime companion, Henrietta, Lady Grosvenor at Shoreham.
 The widow of the recently deceased, Richard Grosvenor, 1st Earl Grosvenor, she was the daughter of Henry Vernon of Hilton Park, and Lady Henrietta Wentworth (a daughter of Thomas Wentworth, 1st Earl of Strafford).

 His wife died on 2 January 1828.
-Lord de Hochepied, who lived at Adur Lodge, Sussex, died without issue on 25 March 1828.
+Baron de Hochepied, who lived at Adur Lodge, Sussex, died without issue on 25 March 1828.
+His library was sold by the London auctioneer R. H. Evans (6-11 May 1822), and a copy of the catalogue is at Cambridge University Library (shelfmark Munby.c.124(11)).
 He was succeeded in the barony by his nephew, John James Larpent, who took the surname de Hochepied.